jiaweiru/Meting_CLI_downloader/README.md

 - `--keywords`: space-separated keyword list
 - `--artist`: keep only songs where the artist list contains exactly the given name
-- `--limit`: maximum songs per keyword
-- Each song shows a live progress bar, and the CLI prints an overall `completed/total` counter so you always know how far along the batch is.
+- Keywords are space-separated; combine multiple terms as needed.
+- `--artist` filters out collaborations that don't match the exact artist name.
-- Searches are requested in pages of 30 results (matching Meting's default); when you ask for more than 30 songs the CLI automatically paginates until enough tracks are collected or results run out.
+- Pagination happens in blocks of 30 tracks (Meting's default) until enough results are collected or the API is exhausted.
+- Every song has its own progress bar plus a global `completed/total` counter for the batch.
-- All results are stored in the same output folder.
-Use separate runs/output paths if you prefer per-keyword directories.
+- All keywords write into the same directory; run multiple batches with different `--output` paths if you prefer per-keyword folders.

 ## Project Structure

 ```
 Meting_CLI_downloader/
-├── cli.mjs      # main CLI entry point
+├── cli.mjs
 ├── package.json
 ├── package-lock.json
+├── README.md
-└── README*.md
+└── README.zh.md
 ```

 Extend the CLI by editing `cli.mjs` to add new commands or tweak options.